The data minimization principle in the GDPR

 Definition of the data minimization principle

-Article 5 of the General Data Protection Regulation (GDPR) lists the main basic principles of data protection that must be observed when processing personal data This includes data minimization, often referred to as "data minimization".
+Article 5 of the General Data Protection Regulation (GDPR), the essential basic principles of data protection are listed, which must be observed in the Processing of personal data must be taken into account.
+Data minimizationoften referred to as "data minimization".

-The collection of the data must be suitable for fulfilling the specified purposes of the processing.
-When registering for a newsletter, for example, the collection of the data subject's address is not suitable for fulfilling the purpose (sending digital newsletters by email) and may not be collected for this purpose when registering for an e-newsletter.
+The collection of data must be suitable for achieving the defined purposes of the Processing to fulfill the purpose.
+When registering for a newsletter, for example, the collection of the data subject's address is not suitable for fulfilling the purpose (sending the digital newsletter by email) and may not be collected for this purpose when registering for an e-newsletter.
 The situation is different when registering to receive a monthly product catalog that is sent by post.

-However, the fact that the collection of a certain type of data is appropriate to achieve the purpose of the processing is not in itself sufficient.
-The data minimization principle also requires that this collection is also necessary because the purpose of the processing cannot be achieved otherwise.
-An example: The collection of biometric data as part of a fingerprint check at the entrance to a building has the purpose of preventing unauthorized access.
+But that the collection of a certain type of data is appropriate to achieve the purpose of the Processing is not enough on its own.
+The data minimization principle also presupposes that this collection is also necessary, because the goal of Processing cannot be achieved otherwise.
+An example: The purpose of collecting biometric data as part of a fingerprint check at the entrance to a building is to prevent unauthorized access.
 However, it would also be possible to use the fingerprint check to record the working hours of employees in Germany.
-However, this purpose can be fulfilled (without the use of special categories of data) using a time clock or separate software, for example - both of which should be milder means than the processing of special categories of data (biometric data).
+However, this purpose can be fulfilled (without the use of special data categories), for example, via a time clock or separate software - both of which should be milder means than fingerprint recognition.
+Processing special categories of data (biometric data).

 The fact that the collection of certain data is suitable and necessary to achieve the purpose is not always sufficient.
-The context in which the data is processed also plays a role.
+The context of the Processing of the data also plays a role.
 For example, a geolocation system may be installed on a truck for the purpose of effective route planning, but it may only be active during the driver's working hours.
-Another example is video surveillance.
+Another example is the Video surveillance.
 It can be used for the purpose of building security and theft prevention.
-However, cameras may only be used in certain areas: e.g. at the entrance to the building, but not in the changing room.
+However, cameras may only be used in certain areas: e.g. at the entrance to the building, but not in the changing rooms.

 Is data minimization good or bad for you as a company?

 The creation and review of the record of processing activities is a good opportunity to tidy up the processes you use and the data you store.
 Superfluous procedures are eliminated.
-Data whose processing you cannot justify will be deleted.
+Data whose Processing you cannot justify will be deleted.
 Apart from data that you have stored, this also applies to data that you can no longer identify.
-For example, if you have contact details of people but no longer know who they are or in what context the data was collected, this is a sign that this data should no longer be stored.
+For example, if you have contact details of people but no longer know who they are and in what context the data was collected, it is a sign that this data should no longer be stored.

-It is important to understand here that data minimization does not mean a ban on the collection of certain data, but only that you must have a justification for its collection and processing as a whole.
+It is important to understand here that data minimization does not mean a ban on the collection of certain data, but only that you must have a justification for its collection and use.
+Processing must have in total.

-In addition, data minimization is increasingly important for customer trust.
+In addition, the Data minimization increasingly important for customer trust.
 If customers realize that "tricks" are being used to learn more about them than what is necessary, they may decide not to continue working with the company.

 What rights does a data subject have if the data minimization principle is disregarded?

-Data subjects have all the rights set out in Chapter III and Article 77 of the GDPR.
-In particular, they have the right to erasure of the data if it is not necessary to achieve the purpose of the processing.
+The data subjects have all the rights set out in Chapter III and Article 77 of the GDPR.
+GDPR be represented.
+In particular, they have the right to Deletion of the data if this is not necessary for achieving the purpose of the Processing are necessary.

 What is the maximum length of time you can store data?

-At some point, data must also be deleted, namely when there is no longer a need or obligation to retain it.
-The specific retention periods depend heavily on the context of the data processing.
+At some point, data must also be deleted, namely when there is no need or obligation to store it.
+Storage is no longer available.
+The specific retention periods are highly dependent on the context of the data processing.
 The creation and implementation of a deletion concept is therefore highly recommended.
-In a very simplified manner, the existing data is categorized and provided with deadlines in terms of necessity; in particular, the statutory and industry-standard retention periods must be observed.
-As part of the concept, the retention periods for different categories of data that are stored together are harmonized and a common deadline is set for these.
+In simplified terms, the existing data is categorized and sorted according to the Necessity with deadlines; in particular, the statutory and industry-standard retention periods must be observed.
+As part of the concept, the retention periods for different categories of data that are stored together are harmonized and a common period is defined for these.
 However, a time limit alone is not sufficient, as it must also be determined when this period begins.
-For example, it could be specified that the period for deleting a customer file begins as soon as there has been no further contact with the customer for three years.
+For example, it could be specified that the period for Deletion of a customer file begins as soon as there has been no contact with the customer for three years.

 How do you ensure data minimization?